PEP 753 – Uniform project URLs in core metadata

 Indices MAY choose to use the human-readable equivalents suggested above in their UI elements, if appropriate.
 Alternatively, indices MAY choose their own appropriate human-readable equivalents for UI elements.

-Packagers and metadata producers MAY choose to use these well-known labels or their aliases to communicate specific URL intents to package indices and downstreams.
+Packagers and metadata producers MAY choose to use any label that normalizes to these labels (or their aliases) to communicate specific URL intents to package indices and downstreams.

 Similarly, indices MAY choose to specialize their rendering or presentation of URLs with these labels, e.g. by presenting an appropriate icon or tooltip for each label.